aabadie/ota-server/README.md

 - 2 firmwares, one for slot0 on the flash, one for slot1

 2 other information are required:
-- the publish id used to identify the new version on the server
+- the publish id used to identify a set of files on the server
-- the device notification url to notify a device that a new version is available (this might change in a very near future)
+- the device notification url to notify a device that a new version manifest is available

-Use the otaclient tool to publish a new version:
+Use the otaclient tool to publish new files:

+    $ python client/otaclient.py --publish-id <publish_id> --files <file1> <file2>

+Use the otaclient tool to publish the manifest corresponding to these files:

-    $ python client/publish.py --manifest <manifest.bin> --slot0 <slot0.bin>
+    $ python client/otaclient.py --publish-id <publish_id> --manifest <manifest.bin>
-      --slot1 <slot1.bin> --publish-id <publish_id> <device-ip>/url <other-device-ip>/url2

-Use `--notify-only` to only notify the update:
+Use the otaclient tool to notify an update:

-    $ python client/publish.py --notify-only --publish-id <publish_id> <device-ip>/url <other-device-ip>/url2
+    $ python client/otaclient.py --publish-id <publish_id> --notify <device-ip>/url <other-device-ip>/url2

+All commands can be combined in a single one to:
+- publish different image files
+- publish a new manifest
+- notify a list of device

 #### Fetch the available manifest and firmware slots: